Focal length explained simply.

 Which focal length is normal?

 Another way to word this question would be ‘which focal length is the same as the human eye?’

-However, the more useful answer would be 50mm on a full frame or FX camera.
+However, the more useful answer would be somewhere around 50mm on a full frame or FX camera.

 And that leads us down the next rabbit hole.
 Because if you’re going to understand exactly how the focal length of your lenses will make your images look, you’re going to need to learn a bit about crop factor.